Pterygium (surfer's eye)causes, symptoms and treatments

 • Being in dry, dusty climates

-Pterygium (surfer's eye) treatment
+Pterygium treatment

-Because of the high recurrence rate associated with simple extraction of pterygia, ophthalmologists will sometimes take some of the patient's own conjunctiva from another part of the eye and use it as a graft to fill in the gap left when the pterygium was removed.
+Because of the high recurrence rate associated with simple extraction of pterygia, our ophthalmologists will sometimes take some of the patient's conjunctiva from another part of the eye and use it as a graft to fill in the gap left when the pterygium was removed.

 How does AGEI cut pterygium recurrence from 80% to below 1%?

-Should I undergo pterygium removal surgery?
+Should I undergo pterygium removal eye surgery?

 With the dramatic improvement in results over the years at our center, most patients now undergo removal at earlier stages for cosmetic reasons rather than due to any visual loss.

-Still, the decision to undergo pterygium removal surgery should be done after careful consideration and discussion with your eye doctor and primary health care provider to ensure that you understand the risks and benefits of the procedure and are willing to perform the post-operative eye care regimen necessary for successful results.
+Still, the decision to undergo pterygium removal surgery should be made after careful consideration and discussion with your eye doctor and primary health care provider to ensure that you understand the risks and benefits of the procedure and are willing to perform the post-operative eye care regimen necessary for successful results.

 Pterygium FAQs